firstmsv/safeguard-system/README.md

 ## 🚧 SafeGuard – Project in Development

-SafeGuard is a system under development focused on monitoring and protecting victims of domestic violence through proximity control and real-time alerts.
+SafeGuard is a system under development focused on monitoring and protecting victims of domestic violence through technology and real-time alerts.

-This repository represents the planning and early development phase of the project.
+This repository represents an ongoing project in its planning and early development stages.

-## 🎯 Project Objective
+## 🎯 Project Purpose
-To design a system capable of monitoring aggressors using electronic devices and notifying victims and authorities when a risk situation is detected.
+The purpose of SafeGuard is to support victim protection by monitoring aggressors through electronic devices and triggering alerts when a risk situation is detected.

 ## 🛠️ Planned Technologies
-- Backend: Java / Django (under evaluation)
+- Backend: Java or Django (under evaluation)
-- Database: PostgreSQL / Firebase
+- Database: PostgreSQL or Firebase
-- Mobile: Flutter
+- Mobile Application: Flutter
-- APIs and real-time monitoring
+- APIs for geolocation and real-time alerts

 ## 🧩 Planned Features
 - User registration (victims and authorities)
-- Proximity monitoring
+- Proximity and geolocation monitoring
-- Automatic alerts
+- Automatic alert notifications
-- Accessibility-focused interface
+- Accessibility-focused user interface

 ## 📅 Current Status
-- Project concept defined
+- Concept defined
-- Architecture planning
+- Requirements mapping
-- Documentation phase
+- Architecture and technology evaluation

 ## ⚠️ Disclaimer
-This project is currently under development and is not production-ready.
+This project is under active development and is not production-ready.